- What Is Mohs Surgery

-The procedure uses frozen sections of skin that are then stained with special dyes.
-The dyed frozen pieces of skin are examined under the microscope and a tumor map showing the sites of any residual cancer cells is drawn by the Mohs surgeon.
-The process allows an immediate examination of the entire tumor margin and tissue histology (microscopic examination of cells).
-If more cancer cells are seen under the microscope, then another skin layer is removed and again examined.
+The procedure includes special dyes that allow the surgeon to remove the entire malignancy using a tumor map showing the sites of any residual cancer cells.
+During MMS there is an examination of the entire tumor's margins simultaneously while the patient is waiting.
+If more cancer cells are seen under the microscope, tissue is removed at those sites of involvement.
 Each skin layer that is removed is called a "level."
-If no more cancer cells are seen, then it is called "clear" (no more tumor) and no additional levels are needed.
+If no more cancer cells are seen at a particular level, then it is deemed "clear" (no more tumor) and no additional levels are removed.

 By removing only tissue where cancer is known to be present, the technique combines a very high cure rate with excellent preservation of normal skin.
-Once the cancer has been fully removed, the Mohs surgeon looks at the wound to determine the type of repair for the best cosmetic result.
-Occasionally, the Mohs surgeon may refer patients to another physician for wound closure, may close the wound immediately, or may let the wound heal on its own.
+Once the cancer has been fully removed, the surgeon will determine the type of repair for the best cosmetic result.
+The surgeon may refer patients to another physician for wound closure, may close the wound immediately, or may let the wound heal on its own.

-Mohs is special because the entire edge and under-surface of each skin cancer layer is carefully microscopically examined for the presence of cancer cells.
-Traditional surgical pathology techniques using standard sections (bread loafing), only is able to evaluate 1%-3% of the tumor margins thereby increasing the chances that a small tumor cluster might be missed and left behind.
-Mohs enables the examination of 100% of the entire tumor's margin thereby reducing the chance that tumor cells will be left behind.
+MMS is special because the entire edge and under-surface of each skin cancer layer is microscopically examined for the presence of cancer cells.
+Traditional surgical pathology techniques use vertical sections (bread loafing) and are only helpful to evaluate 1%-3% of the tumor margins, thereby increasing the chances that a small tumor cluster may be missed and left behind.
+MMS enables the examination of 100% of the entire tumor's margin, thereby reducing the chance of recurrence of the skin cancer.

-Mohs surgery is significantly more labor intensive than conventional methods of treating skin cancers and as a result it is more expensive.
-This type of surgery is typically reserved only for certain situations, which include recurrent cancers that have not been cured by conventional techniques, large tumors, tumors that occur in cosmetically sensitive areas like the mid-facial tissues, and so called morpheaform basal cell cancers which are known to have a high recurrence rate.
+MMS surgery is significantly more labor intensive than conventional methods of skin cancer treatment, and as a result, it is more expensive.
+This type of surgery is typically reserved only for certain situations, which include recurrent cancers that have not been cured by conventional techniques, large tumors with indistinct margins, tumors that occur in cosmetically sensitive areas like the mid-facial tissues, and scarring basal cell cancers, which are known to have a high recurrence rate.